Canoe instruction is available through both the RMCC

 The RMCC canoeing essentials class includes a morning or afternoon session on a local lake and a second morning or afternoon session on an easy section of river.

-- Essentials of Canoeing Part I: Flatwater covers canoe equipment, boat outfitting, canoe strokes, water safety, and basic maneuvering.
+Essentials of Canoeing Day 1: Flatwater covers canoe equipment, boat outfitting, canoe strokes, water safety, and basic maneuvering.
 Fun, dynamic drills and games will help students learn basic skills for moving the canoe as efficiently as possible using the following strokes: forward and backward strokes, sweeps, draws, pries, and the J stroke.

-- Essentials of Canoeing Part II: Moving Water covers skills for paddling in moving water.
+Essentials of Canoeing Day 2: Moving Water covers skills for paddling in moving water.
 Skills include “reading” water, safety considerations on moving water, advanced canoe strokes, and specific canoe maneuvers including eddy turns, ferries, and S turns.

-No previous canoe experience is necessary to take the Essentials Part I class, but it is a good refresher for those who have canoed before.
-Part I or previous experience in a canoe is prerequisite to the Essentials Part II class.
+No previous canoe experience is necessary to take the Essentials Day 1 class, but it is a good refresher for those who have canoed before.
+Part I or previous experience in a canoe is prerequisite to the Essentials Day 2 class.

 Beyond boating skills, the club also fosters development of skills for enjoying your tripping experience:

 Packing and Rigging – Set up and pack your canoe for river tripping.
 This is a dry land exercise to prepare you to rig your boat for moving water and what and how to pack for weekend and multi-day camping outings.

 Canoe Care and Repair – Demonstrations and hands-on boat care and repair.